Signed in as:

 filler@godaddy.com

 Located in Austin, TX, the birthplace of modern flat track roller derby, Texas Junior Roller Derby (TXJRD) is a 501c3 non-profit junior sports club, focused on developing team spirit, building character and cultivating leadership through roller derby.
-We enjoy spending time together and as we build on individual strengths and abilities to work towards a common goal as a member of a team.

-Our Mission is to provide young people ages 8-17 with the opportunity to engage in the sport of roller derby.
-We actively work to build a sense of community and belonging through practices, social activities and scrimmages/bouts.
+Our Mission is to provide young people with the opportunity to engage in the sport of roller derby.
+We actively work to build a sense of community and belonging through practices, social activities and scrimmages/bouts/games.
+We welcome skaters at all levels from beginners to more advanced derby players.

 TXJRD works with 8-17 year olds who range from being beginners with no prior experience to more advanced derby players.
-Roller Derby is a full contact youth sports club with skaters at three skill levels:
+Roller Derby is a full contact youth sports club with skaters at three skill levels.

 Roller Derby is a fast-paced, full contact, inclusive sport played on quad skates.
 Each "bout" consists of two, 30-minute periods played in “jams” that can last up to 2 minutes.
 Skating officials and non-skating officials monitor the game from inside and outside of the track to ensure safety and fairness.